 The principal accounting policies adopted by the Company and Group are set out below.
 Where presentational guidance set out in the Statement of Recommended Practice ("SORP") for investment trusts issued by the Association of Investment Companies ("AIC") in July 2018 is consistent with the requirements of IFRS, the Directors have sought to prepare the financial statements on a basis compliant with the recommendations of the SORP.

 All values are rounded to the nearest thousand pounds unless otherwise indicated.

 Changes to Accounting Policies

-At the date of authorisation of these financial statements, the following standards and interpretations, which have not been applied in these financial statements, were in issue but were not yet effective:
+At the date of authorisation of these financial statements, the following standards and interpretations have been applied in these financial statements: